FlorianRoudaut/PaymentGateway/README.md

 The overall services architecture can be found in the folder specs/Backend Architecture.png

+### Multiple Micro Services
+The methodology used to model the services was to use DDD approach and use Bonded Contexts for each services. https://martinfowler.com/bliki/BoundedContext.html

+**API Gateway**
+The API Gateway is the front API that the clients will consume.
+It is easier for the clients to consume only one address.

+**Authentication Service**
+Handles the users, authentication, stores the passwords and validate if the users can connect.

+**Payments Processing Service**
+This service is responsible to handle any business logic related to a payment.
+For now it is mostly dispatching the payment request to the correct Acquirer

+**Piggy Connector Service**
+The role of this service is to hnadle any interaction with Piggy Bank

+**History Service**
+This service saves all the payments processed or not.

+**Logging Service**
+Saves all the logs related to any event in the Gateway system.
+From any authentication or API call to all the errors that can occur

 ### Process a payment
 The payment gateway provide merchants with a way to process a payment.
 To do this, the merchant should be able to submit a request to the payment gateway.
 A payment request should include appropriate fields such as the card number, expiry month/date, amount, currency, and cvv.
 The PiggyBank behavior is simulated in the PiggyBank.Api, for simplicity the API is just a dll import not a web API.